dsccommunity/SecurityPolicyDsc/README.md

 If you would like to contribute to this repository, please read the DSC Resource Kit [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).

 ## Resources
-*  **UserRightsAssignment** configures user rights assignments in local security policies.
+* **UserRightsAssignment**: Configures user rights assignments in local security policies.
-*  **SecurityTemplate** configures user rights assignments that are defined in an INF file
+* **SecurityTemplate**: Configures user rights assignments that are defined in an INF file.

 ## UserRightsAssignment
 * **Policy**: The policy name of the user rights assignment to be configured.